MeTheKaptain/Lab-Manager-Resources/README.md

 ### Daily

 * clock in and out to log hours appropriately
-	- Augie does not like to go in and adjust timesheets
+	- Augie prefers not to go in and adjust timesheets unnecessarily
 	- make sure you are getting paid for your work!
 * check biohazard waste bins and autoclave when full
 * store and organize packages as they are delivered